2. Authorize Transaction

 POST Request to {Endpoint}/pay/submit

-submit can only be called once a quote has been generated and is active, meaning that was generated within 10 minutes of the request to authorize a payment.
+submit can only be called once a quote has been generated and is active, meaning that the quote was generated within 10 minutes of the request to authorize a payment.

 When a payment is authorized for a given quote, the user's billing information is processed for the orderTotal amount generated in getQuote.